-7.2 Ionising Radiation Medical Exposure Regulations 2000
+7.1 Ionising Radiation Medical Exposure Regulations 2000

-Participants in the study will receive a small exposure to ionizing radiation in both arms of the trial as part of the proposed treatment in order to provide intra-procedural imaging for verification of the treated level.

-The ionizing radiation exposure is only required as part of the normal care pathway and the same exposure would be necessary outside of this clinical trial context.
-Therefore, there is no additional ionizing radiation exposure to participants.
+Participants in the study will receive a small exposure to ionizing radiation in both arms of the trial.
+This is required to provide imaging for verification of the treatment level for both microdiscectomy and TFESI.
+The ionizing radiation exposure is required as part of the normal care pathway and the same exposure would be necessary outside of this clinical trial context.
+There is no additional ionizing radiation exposure to participants as a result of trial participation.

-7.3 Arm A - Transforaminal Epidural Steroid Injection (TFESI)
+7.2 Arm A - Transforaminal Epidural Steroid Injection (TFESI)

-Standard nerve root blockade will be completed as per local policy/technique using the lateral, foraminal portal of entry.
-All fluoroscopically guided techniques will be permitted, whether with CT or XR screening to specify the correct level.
-Treating specialists will include pain specialists/radiologists/anaesthetists/surgeons as long as radiological level confirmation is incorporated into the procedure.
+Standard nerve root blockade will be completed as per local policy/technique using the lateral, foraminal portal of entry so there is no requirement to delegate this as a trial-specific duty.
+All fluoroscopically guided techniques (e.g., CT or X-ray screening) will be permitted to specify the correct level.
+Treating specialists will include pain specialists, radiologists, anaesthetists, surgeons (or other appropriately qualified medical professionals) as long as radiological level confirmation is incorporated into the procedure.